Welcome to the Washington University School of Medicine

 The Dis-Orientation (Dis-O) Guide is here for you as you enter medical school.
-Dis-O serves to introduce you to the ins and outs of life as a medical student at WashU.
+Dis-O serves to introduce you to the ins and outs of life as a medical student at WashU Med.
 Each Dis-O Guide is a snapshot in time crafted by the M1 class.
-If you are curious about perspectives from classes that came before; the Dis-O digital archives contain Dis-O Guides going back nine years.
+If you are curious about perspectives from classes that came before, the Dis-O digital archives contain Dis-O Guides going back 10 years.

-Before you enter the 2023-2024 guide, our dean of the medical school, associate dean for student affairs, associate dean for admissions, and associate dean for diversity warmly welcome you to Washington University School of Medicine.
+Before you enter the 2024-2025 guide, our dean of the medical school, associate dean for student affairs, associate dean for admissions, assistant dean for admissions, and associate dean for diversity warmly welcome you to the Washington University School of Medicine in St. Louis.

 All of us (from M1s to M4s, lecturers to thread leads, and all of our staff and deans) want to help you succeed and achieve your goals.
 We also want your time in medical school to be one of delight as much as it is transformative.